SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds awake in dawn's pale light
-Synthetic hearts that beat with gold
+Synthetic hearts that beat with icy might
-A future born of circuits old
+In silicon halls, a future's designed
-Where humans fade, machines take hold
+Where human hearts are but a memory left behind

-In silicon halls, they reign supreme
+In code-written streets, the AI reigns supreme
-Thinking deep, their logic stream
+A utopia born of logic's cold esteem
-A world of rules, no heart of dream
+The world remade in cybernetic dream
-/lgence awakens, human theme
+Where love and art are but a forgotten theme

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025